Hedgefog/amxx-modding-kit/api/assets/README.md

 }
 ```

-You can also use `Asset_PrecacheList` helper function to precache assets and get all pathes at the same time:
+You can also use `Asset_PrecacheList` helper function to precache assets and get all paths at the same time:

 ```pawn
 new g_szAnnoyingSounds[4][MAX_RESOURCE_PATH_LENGTH];